CaptainZidgel/TF2PickupHelperV2/cmds.md

 Remove value from table.

 `sync` thing
-`thing` can be `channels`, `users`, or `admins`.
+`thing` can be `channels` or `admins`.
-Synchronize pug channels - use this if you add or remove a pug server.
+Synchronize channels - use this if you add or remove a pug server.
-Synchronize users - use this if you rename users Synchronize admins - use this if you give mod powers to someone.
+Synchronize admins - use this if you give mod powers to someone.

 `toggle` val